Amourspirit/libreoffice-modern-code-editing-py/README.md

 ### Vs Code

 Start Vs Code:

 From the command prompt you of your project you can type `code .` to start Vs Code in the current directory.
 Alternatively you can start Vs Code normally and open the folder where this repo is stored.

-If you know how to install a profile for VS Code then this link <https://gist.github.com/Amourspirit/b44186bc6838702ffb1b21d2e6100748> contains all the settings needed to run these examples.

 #### Install Profile